crazzfeng/sendcloud-docs/reference/sms/smshook.md

 ## SMSHook Mechanism

-When users submit SMS or voice requests to SendCloud, a **request result** is immediately returned to users.
-The SMS or voice **sending results** and **results from other events** are asynchronously returned to users via SMSHook.
+When users submit SMS requests to Aurora SendCloud, a **request result** is immediately returned to users.
+The SMS  **sending results** and **results from other events** are asynchronously returned to users via SMSHook.

 * SendCloud provides several events for users to choose from
 * When an event occurs, SendCloud triggers the configured URL to send data (POST request)